Advanced Forwarding

 The following describes how an advanced forwarding policy works:

-- The client sends a request to the load balancer.
+- The client sends a request to a load balancer.

-- The load balancer matches the request based on the forwarding rule you configure.
+- The load balancer matches the request based on the forwarding policies you configure.
+If multiple matches are found, the load balancer routes the request based on the forwarding policy priorities.

-- The load balancer forwards the request to the corresponding backend server or returns a fixed response to the client based on the action you configure.
+- The load balancer routes the request to the backend server using the forwarding policy with the highest priority.

 - The load balancer sends a response to the client.